 --

-the truth has a chance to get his pants on.
+A lie goes half way around the world before the truth has a chance to get his pants on.

 - Winston Churchill